RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 Details are in the RVM support article [Integrating RVM with gnome-terminal](http://rvm.io/integration/gnome-terminal).

 ###Gotcha: Ruby Installation
-My first Ruby installation failed (I think) because the Bone went into power save mode during the installation process.
-The second Ruby installation attempt succeeded because I kept the machine awake by moving the mouse.
-I will need to test this further in order to confirm the _power save hypothesis_.
+Ruby installation initially failed (speculation) because the Bone went into power save mode during the installation process.
+Ruby installed successfully on the second try when I kept the machine awake by moving the mouse.
+This _power save hypothesis_ has not been thoroughly tested.

 ###Gotcha: Rails Installation
 Rails needs a JavaScript runtime in order to function.
-There are two ways to meet this requirement:
+Here are two ways to meet this requirement:

 * Install NodeJS, or
 * Install `therubyracer` gem.